2024 United Kingdom general election: 6–12 June

 On 6 June, the Green Party announced plans to invest an extra £50 billion a year for the NHS by raising taxes on the top 1% of earners.
 The Conservatives announced a policy on expanding child benefit for higher-earners.
 Labour also announced communities will be given powers to transform derelict areas into parks and green spaces.
 Labour's countryside protection plan would also include the planting new national forests, taskforces for tree-planting and flood resilience, new river pathways, and a commitment to revive nature.
 Green spaces would be a requirement in the development of new housing and town plans.

 Both Sunak and Starmer attended D-Day commemorations in Normandy on 6 June, the 80th anniversary of Operation Neptune.
-Sunak was widely criticised for leaving events early to do an interview with ITV, including by veterans.
+Sunak angered veterans and was widely criticised for leaving early to do an interview with ITV.
 Starmer met with Volodymyr Zelenskyy and King Charles III during the D-Day commemorations, and said that Sunak "has to answer for his actions".
 Sunak apologised the next day and apologised again on 10 June.
 He made a third apology on 12 June.

 Farage was among those critical of Sunak over his leaving the D-Day events, saying on 7 June that Sunak did not understand "our culture".
 Conservative and Labour politicians criticised these words as being a racist attack on Sunak, which Farage denied.
 On 10 June, Labour pledged 100,000 new childcare places and more than 3,000 new nurseries as part of its childcare plan.
-It also announced its Child Health Action Plan, which included providing every school with a qualified mental health counsellor, boosting preventative mental health services, transforming NHS dentistry, legislating for a progressive ban on smoking (a bill proposed by the Conservative government which had not passed before Parliament was prorogued), banning junk food advertising to children, and banning energy drinks for under 16s.
+It also announced its Child Health Action Plan, which included providing every school with a qualified mental health counsellor, boosting preventative mental health services, transforming NHS dentistry, legislating for a progressive ban on smoking (a bill proposed by the Conservative government which had not passed before Parliament was prorogued), banning junk food advertising to children, and banning energy drinks for under-16s.

 Labour released its plan for small business on 8 June, which included pledges to replace the current business rates system and to tackle the skill shortage by creating a new public body, Skills England.
 They also pledged to revitalise Britain's high streets and a new trade strategy.